 Kei Kobayashi

 After sharpening many knives for some of the top Japanese Blacksmiths, Kobayashi-San decided to create his own kitchen knives.
-His knife range is now among the most popular in Japan.
-These are true lasers, extremely thin, light, and use SG2 as the core steel.
+Always in high demand, and for good reason, his knives feature immaculate extra details like highly rounded and polished choils and spines.
+His knife ranges are now among the most popular in Japan.
+These are true lasers, extremely thin, light and fall effortlessly through ingredients.

 Customer Reviews